How to get rid of moles – 4 humane ways and the harmful methods to always avoid

-Here, we provide four ways to get rid of moles in your yard naturally and two ways you should avoid.
+Here, we provide four ways to get rid of moles in your yard naturally and two ways you should avoid at all costs.

-How to get rid of moles in your yard naturally
+4 ways to get rid of moles in your yard humanely

-It is unlikely that mole tunnels and hills are a part of your backyard ideas, so the first step to getting rid of moles naturally is to identify that it is moles that are tearing up your yard.
+The first step to getting rid of moles naturally is identifying that it is actually moles responsible for tearing up your yard.

-Moles are common spring and summer pests but, luckily, when there’s a mole problem, and unlike when you are getting rid of mice or getting rid of rats, you are likely only dealing with one because they are solitary animals.
+Moles are common spring garden pests and summer pests but luckily, when there’s a mole problem, you are likely only dealing with one because they are solitary animals - unlike when you're getting rid of mice or getting rid of rats,

-Common signs of moles include surface tunnels, dying grass and plants as the moles tear up roots, an increase in weeds, and round molehills – piles of dirt under six inches tall and shaped like small volcanoes.
+Common signs of moles include surface tunnels, dying grass and plants as the moles tear up roots, an increase in weeds, and round molehills.
+These are piles of dirt under six inches tall and shaped like small volcanoes.

-Most damage caused by moles can be found in shady, damp areas where more grubs and earthworms are likely to thrive.
+Most damage caused by moles can be found in shady, damp areas where more grubs and earthworms are likely to thrive - food sources for moles.

-1. Get rid of grubs to eliminate mole's food source
+1. Get rid of grubs to eliminate a mole's food source

 Mole popping out of small hill